| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 In the example below, the Lisp program reads the character 1,

 ASCII code 49.
-It becomes the value of last-input-event
+It becomes the value of last-input-event,

 while C-e (we assume C-x C-e command is used to evaluate this

-expression) remains the value of last-command-event
+expression) remains the value of last-command-event.

-exists for compatibility with Emacs version
+The alias last-input-char exists for compatibility with Emacs version

 18.